python-hyper/documentation/source/contributing.rst

 ~~~~~~~~~~~

 Contributions will not be merged until they've been code reviewed.
 You should
 implement any code review feedback unless you strongly object to it.
-In the
+If
-event that you object to the code review feedback, you should make your case
+you object to the code review feedback, you should make your case
 clearly and calmly.
-If, after doing so, the feedback is judged to still apply,
+If, after doing so, the feedback is judged to apply still,
-you must either apply the feedback or withdraw your contribution.
+you must either incorporate the feedback or withdraw your contribution.

 New Contributors
 ~~~~~~~~~~~~~~~~